 However, TB remains rare in Wales and in the UK as a whole.
 TB rates remained relatively stable between 1999-2010 in Wales at between 150 and 220 cases per year.

-In 2011, the annual number of cases of tuberculosis in residents of Wales was at its lowest (131 cases) since enhanced surveillance commenced in 1999.
+In 2012, the annual number of cases of tuberculosis in residents of Wales was 136.
 Similar to the rest of the UK, the majority of cases were reported from urban areas, with the rate per 100,000 population highest in young adults.
 There has also been an increase in the proportion of cases born outside of the UK, originating from high tuberculosis burden countries.

 More information about the rates and surveillance of tuberculosis can be obtained from the Public Health Wales Health Protection Division microsite by following the link: rates and surveillance of tuberculosis in Wales